Journal of the Academy of Nutrition and Dietetics

 Copyright Transfer, Authorship Agreement, and Conflict of Interest

-The Transfer of Copyright, Authorship Agreement, and Conflict of Interest Form can be downloaded from the Journal's submission website.
+The Transfer of Copyright, Authorship Agreement, and Conflict of Interest Form can be downloaded from the Journal's submission website and completed and signed electronically.

 All persons designated as authors must meet the criteria for authorship detailed in the Authorship Agreement.
 The Journal follows the Uniform Requirements for Manuscripts Submitted to Biomedical Journals from the International Committee of Medical Journal Editors.
 The Journal recognizes joint first authorship.
 Joint first authors must be the first names appearing in the list of authors, and it will be assumed upon submission that all authors have agreed to this arrangement.
 A footnote containing the statement: "[authors' names] request to be regarded as joint first authors" will be added to the article.
 An explanation for the addition or removal of an author must be provided with direct verification from the added/removed author.
 See "Acknowledgments" and "Funding/Support Disclosure" sections for guidelines on how to recognize other contributors to the work.Authors must inform the Journal in writing of any financial arrangements, organizational affiliations, or other relationships that may constitute a conflict of interest regarding the subject matter of the manuscript.
 See "Conflict of Interest Disclosure" section for more details.

-In addition to the Transfer of Copyright, Authorship Agreement, and Conflict of Interest Form, all financial and material support for the research and the work should be clearly and completely identified and submitted in EES as a separate attached page with the manuscript.
-If there is no funding or support, a page should be attached stating as such.
+In addition to the Transfer of Copyright, Authorship Agreement, and Conflict of Interest Form, a separate Word file listing all financial and material support for the research and the work must be uploaded in EES with the manuscript.
+If there is no funding or support, a Word file should be uploaded stating as such.
 Inclusion of an external Data Safety and Monitoring Board is strongly recommended for all industry-sponsored research.

 A conflict of interest may exist when an author (or the author's institution or employer) has financial or personal relationships or affiliations that could influence (or bias) the author's decisions, work, or manuscript.
 All authors are required to disclose all potential conflicts of interest, including specific financial interests and relationships and affiliations (other than those affiliations listed in the author page of the manuscript) relevant to the subject of their manuscript.
 Authors should err on the side of full disclosure and should contact the editorial office if they have questions or concerns.